Just because your garden is small, don’t think you can’t have trees. Here’s a selection of slow growing or naturally small trees for you to consider.

 This small tree is grown for its foliage and small flowers.
 The varieties range from tender to frost hardy and they need full sun and a well-drained soil.

-Commonly called the dogwood, they are grown for their foliage, flowers or coloured stems in winter depending on the variety.
-The range from hardy to half hardy and should be planted in sun or semi shade in fertile, well drained soil.
+Commonly called dogwoods, they are grown for their foliage, flowers, or colored stems in winter depending on the variety.
+They range from hardy to half hardy and should be planted in sun or semi-shade in fertile, well-drained soil

 This is another tree where mature heights vary with different types so check before buying.
 They are grown for their dramatic flowers which are often scented.
 Although they are hardy, flower buds can be damaged by late frosts.
-They should be grown in sun or semi shade with shelter from the wind.
-All types like fertile, well drained soil but some only do well on alkaline chalky soil whilst others need an acid soil so check before buying.
+They should be grown in the sun or semi-shade with shelter from the wind.
+All types like fertile, well-drained soil but some only do well on alkaline chalky soil whilst others need acidic soil so check before buying.

-These genus of trees and shrubs is better known as the cherry and the ornamental types are grown for their wonderful flowers that can engulf the whole tree.
-The flowers vary in colour and the trees in height depending on the variety so choose carefully.
+This genus of trees and shrubs is better known as the cherry and the ornamental types are grown for their wonderful flowers that can engulf the whole tree.
+The flowers vary in color and the trees in height depending on the variety so choose carefully.
 They can be grown in any soil as long as it isn’t waterlogged.

 You probably know Sorbus Aucuparia as the rowan or mountain ash, planted in times past in the UK to ward off evil spirits or the evil eye.
 These pretty trees are grown for their foliage, flowers, and fruits.
 They are hardy and can be grown in sun or semi-shade in fertile, well-drained soil.